karlfindhansen/MLOps_Jan2025/reports/README.md

 >
 > Answer:

-We used Vertex AI to train the model in the cloud to make the training simpler and to avoid managing the VM.
-We did this by first we set up the training proces to run locally while using the dataset we uploaded to the google cloud bucket.
-Modified the code to save the model to our model bucket after training.
-After confirming the process run worked locally, we built a docker image with the training process as entrypoint and uploaded this to the google artifact registry.
-Then we created a config file to specify some parameters and the docker image to be used.
-Then we can the whole process with vertex ai which spun up a VM to run it, by typing a command like: gcloud ai custom-jobs create \
+We set up the training process to run locally first, using a dataset we uploaded to a Google Cloud bucket.
+The training code was modified to save the trained model to our model bucket.
+Once the process was confirmed to work locally, we prepared to run it on Vertex AI.
+To do this, we built a Docker image with the training process as the entry point and uploaded it to the Google Artifact Registry.
+We also created a configuration file to specify the necessary parameters and the Docker image to be used.
+If we had finalized the Dockerfile in time, we could have run the entire process on Vertex AI by executing a command like: gcloud ai custom-jobs create \
   --region=us-central1 \
   --display-name=your-job-name \